PeiYiZhuo/Knowing-Bachelor-s-Degree-Holders-and-Social-Mobility/README.md

-# The Effect of Bridging Social Capital on Social Mobility
+# Knowing Bachelor's Degree Holders and Social Mobility
 Using R (ggplot2, dplyr, etc.) to analyze data from the General Social Survey, I discovered that knowing bachelor's degree holders is associated with upward mobility.
 This project demonstrates my ability to tell a coherent story using data.
 I combined data visualization, ordinary least squares regression, and logistic regression to arrive at a meaningful insight.